wenyan4work/SafeFFT/README.md

 ## Usage scenario
 1. All threads share one SafeFFT object to process many FFTs in parallel (see `test/TestForwardBackward.cpp`)
 2. Every objet can have its own SafeFFT object to process its FFT, and then many such objects are partitioned through `#omp parallel for` to execute FFT simultaneously (see `test/Test1DSmall.cpp` and other)
+3. In any cases, the member functions of `SafeFFT` are supposed to be called from the root level openmp thread team.
+Otherwise, the thread id returned by `omp_get_thread_num()` may not be meaningful, which may cause problems when locating the per thread buffer and internal locks.

 ## Implementation Notes
 1. It is header only.
 Put `SafeFFT.hpp` and `AlignedMemory.hpp` anywhere and it should work.